lfryc/blueprint-parser/doc/APIBlueprintSpecification.md

 ---

 ## 4. API Blueprint Document Structure [DocumentStructure]
 Bellow you will find description of every section of the API Blueprint Document.
 Note that all sections but [API Name & Overview][APINameOverviewSection] section are optional.
 That is your API Blueprint Document **must** contain at least the API Name.
-However the document should contain one or more [Endpoint][EndpointSection] Section.
+However the document should contain one or more [Resource][ResourceSection] Section.

 An example of a possible API Blueprint Document layout: